 All costs associated with property acquisition and exploration and evaluation activities are capitalized as exploration and evaluation assets.
-Costs that are capitalized are limited to costs related to acquisition and exploration and evaluation activities that can be associated with the discovery of specific mineral resources, and are not include costs related to production (extraction costs), and administrative expenses and other general indirect costs.
+Costs that are capitalized are limited to costs related to acquisition and exploration and evaluation activities that can be associated with the discovery of specific mineral resources, and do not include costs related to production (extraction costs), administrative expenses and other general indirect costs.
 Exploration and evaluation expenditures are capitalized when the following criteria are satisfied:

-- are held for use in the production of mineral resources, - the properties have been acquired and expenses have been incurred with the intention of being used on a continuing basis; and - they are not intended for sale in the ordinary course of business. - are held for use in the production of mineral resources,
+- are held for use in the production of mineral resources; - the properties have been acquired and expenses have been incurred with the intention of being used on a continuing basis; and

+- they are not intended for sale in the ordinary course of business.